 Travellers’ Songs From England and Scotland The Idiom of the People Songs of the Midlands The Seeds of Love

 The tinker Lal Smith of Belfast sang The Bold English Navvy to Peter Kennedy and Sean O’Boyle on 24 July 1952.
 This BBC recording 18303 was also included on the anthology Songs of Seduction (The Folk Songs of Britain Volume 2; Caedmon 1961; Topic 1968).

 Frank Purslow and John Pearse sang Wi’ Me Cattle Smock On in 1961 on their album Bottoms Up!

 A.L.
-Lloyd recorded With Me Pit Boots On in November 1962 for the album of industrial folk music, The Iron Muse.
+Lloyd recorded With Me Pit Boots On in November 1962 for the Topic anthology of industrial folk music, The Iron Muse.
 He sang it again in 1966 on his album The Best of A.L.
 Lloyd, accompanied by Alf Edwards on concertina.
-Lloyd commented in the album's sleeve notes:
+Lloyd commented in the album’s sleeve notes:

 There’s a widespread humorous song about a young man who visits his girl at evening with a billycock on, a cattle-smock on, a leather apron on.
 The song gets its laugh because whatever happens, the hero never removes the badge of his standing of trade.
 Northern industrial workers know the song as well as southern farm folk.
 This is a Durham miners’ version.

 Jimmy McBeath sang The Bold English Navvy in a recording made by Sean Davies in his studio at Cecil Sharp House, Camden Town, London, in 1966 or 1967.
 In was published in 1967 on McBeath’s Topic album Wild Rover No More, and was also included in 1998 on the Topic anthology Who’s That at My Bed Window?
 (The Voice of the People Series Volume 10).